An introduction to $p$-adic $L$-functions: Iwasawa's -invariant

 By hypothesis, the kernel and cokernel of the middle vertical map are bounded.
-By elementary calculations and diagram chasing, one ends up showing that the kernel and the cokernel of the third vertical arrow stabilize for $n$ large enough, which is what is needed to conclude the proof.
-We leave the details of these calculations as an exercise. \end{proof}
+By elementary calculations and diagram chasing, one ends up showing that the kernel and the cokernel of the third vertical arrow stabilise for $n$ large enough, which is what is needed to conclude the proof. \end{proof}

 We now proceed to calculate the size of the module $\mathscr{A}$.